Conditions d'obtention des brevets - Conditions for obtaining a patent - Voraussetzungen für die Erteilung von Patenten

 Swiss patent: search report

-The European Patent Office generally strives to prepare this report within a nine months’ deadline after the filing date if the application does not claim any priority.
 The search report contains a list of documents uncovered by the search examiner and deemed relevant for assessing the novelty and inventiveness of the invention.
 The documents are attached to the report.
 A letter next to each document indicates its relevance.
 The main codes are “X”, used to designate a document which on its own is considered to call into question the novelty or the inventiveness of a claim of the application, and “Y”, which designates the combinations of documents which, together, allow the inventiveness of a claim to be challenged.
 The letter “A” designates the documents cited as technological background.

 The aim of the search report is merely to establish the patentability of the claimed invention but not to assess whether it can be used freely without infringing existing patent rights.
 An older patent, containing claims sufficiently broad to be infringed by the invention but not describing the new characteristic claimed, will not necessarily be cited despite the applicant obviously having an interest in become aware of this patent.